cb372/cats-retry/modules/docs/src/main/mdoc/docs/combinators.md

 ## `retryingOnFailuresAndSomeErrors`

 This is a combination of `retryingM` and `retryingOnSomeErrors`.
-It allows you to specify failure conditions for both the results of your results as well as errors that can occur.
+It allows you to specify failure conditions for both the results and errors that can occur.

 To use `retryingOnFailuresAndSomeErrors`, you need to pass in predicates that decide whether a given error or result is worth retrying.